Targeted Fused Ridge Estimation of Inverse Covariance Matrices from Multiple High-Dimensional Data Classes

 Except for scenario 4, we make no distinction between the loss in different classes.
-Except for scenario 1, we use penalty matrices of the form $\vLambda = \lambda\vI_p + \lambda_f(\vJ_p-\vI_p)$.
+Except for scenario 1, we use penalty matrices of the form $\vLambda = \lambda\vI_G + \lambda_f(\vJ_G-\vI_G)$.

-\subsection{Scenario 1: Fusion versus no fusion}
+\subsection{Scenario 1: Fusion Versus no Fusion}

 Scenario 1 explores the loss-efficiency of the fused estimate versus non-fused estimates as a function of the class sample size $n_g$ for fixed $p$ and hence for different $p/n_\summed$ ratios.
 Banded population precision matrices are simulated from $G = 2$ classes.
-We set $p = 30$ and
+We set $p = 100$ and

 with $k$ non-zero off-diagonal bands.
 The sub-scenario (1a) $\vOmega_1 = \vOmega_2$ uses $k = 15$ bands whereas (1b) $\vOmega_1 \neq \vOmega_2$ uses $k = 15$ bands for $\vOmega_1$ and $k = 2$ bands for $\vOmega_2$.
 Hence, identical and very different population precision matrices are considered, respectively.